shiva-rockers/sonicx/readme.md

    ```

 ## Request and Response parameter
- Request and Response parameter has all property of nodejs http server handler does. [http server](https://nodejs.org/api/http.html#http_class_http_server).
+ Request and Response parameter has all property of nodejs HTTP server handler does. [http server](https://nodejs.org/api/http.html#http_class_http_server).

- Request parameter has some other propertie added such as.
+ Request parameter has some other properties added such as.

  - **req.body** : Contains JSON object sent in body of request from front-end.
  - **req.params** : Contains JSON object fetched from dynamic url path.